 In terms of their college achievements there are amongst the brethren a former Head of College, four College Prefects, a head of the Corps, a captain of the XV, a pair of shooting captains and a third member of the VIII, a Fencing captain and a pair each of Field Gunners and Gentlemen of the Hunt.
 Just over half went to university, of which four went to Oxford or Cambridge, the honours being evenly split.

 By profession (past and present) we have five accountants, five brethren in various forms of banking and insurance, and the law accounts for another three.
 IT and property supply two each, and journalism, engineering, naval architecture and the Church are all represented.
-A wide range of entrepreneurial business ventures are also represented: travel and hotel keeping, bicycles and luxury cars, boxes and logistics, and performance coaching and training.
+A wide range of entrepreneurial business ventures are also represented: travel and hospitality, bicycles and luxury cars, boxes and logistics, and performance coaching and training.

 Geographically our membership is quite diverse, spread from Sussex to Aberdeenshire, Herefordshire to Suffolk, and four live overseas.

 Masonically speaking twenty-seven, or just over sixty percent are initiates.
 Of the joiners, five were initiates of Red Apron Lodges.
 Half have been masters of this Lodge or another and half are members of the Royal Arch.
 Just under half hold some degree of Masonic honour whether Grand, Metropolitan, or Provincial.

 As with the founders, only one is the subject of a foreign power.